yasmieen-alshehri/202271660-YasmeenAlshehri-assignment4/README.md

 - Contact form with input validation (empty fields, email format, minimum message length)
 - Developer quote fetched from the Advice Slip public API
 - Timer showing how long the user stays on the website
+- Confetti animation on successful form submission
+- Enhanced UI/UX with interactive elements and visual feedback

 ---